Married couples usually tough it out through the holidays and get divorced in the Spring. Not so during the COVID-19 pandemic.

 The Netflix’ film Marriage Story is largely a story about what typically happens during divorce: Both sides hire bulldog lawyers.
-As private investigators, we’ve worked with thousands of divorce lawyers through the years, and we are happy to help with free recommendations for family law attorneys.
+As private investigators, we’ve worked with hundreds of divorce lawyers through the years, and we are happy to help with free recommendations for family law attorneys.
 Choosing the right one is likely one of the most important decisions you will make in your life.

 My PI agency has been performing marital surveillance jobs (and following the subsequent divorce filings) for over 38 years.
 So I have a unique perspective on divorce statistics, which I share in this post.